Learning needs to be less like memorization, and more like… Angry Birds.

-The Future of Education – Personalized, Perfect & Free (Thanks to AI and VR)
+The Future of Education – Personalized, Perfect & Free (Thanks to Artificial Intelligence and Virtual Reality)

 Right now, online platforms like Khan Academy and Coursera have made a plethora of educational resources available 1) for free and 2) on demand, such that you can pick and choose what you learn and at what speed you learn it.

 Khan Academy has delivered over 300 million lessons since it started in 2006, features 5,000 free instructional videos in 65 languages, and allows users to complete 4 million exercises every day – simply amazing.